-- Get the VIP treatment – Singapore Flyer offers extravagant experiences in their cars.
+- Get the VIP treatment – Singapore Flyer offers VIP experiences in their cars.
 These rides, or “flights,” come with a fine dining or champagne option.
-Whether you want to spend a special night with a loved one or your group just wants to treat themselves, Singapore Flyer has you covered.
+If you want to spend a special night with a loved one, Singapore Flyer has you covered.

 - Try the ultimate Singaporean experience – If you are one to stick with a theme, you won’t want to skip the Singapore Sling Flight.
 Sip on a Singapore Sling, the classic Singaporean cocktail, while looking over the city itself.

 - Take the guided tour – If you prefer a more interactive experience, try the FLYER 360+.
 A multimedia presentation will accompany you on your ride to bring you up to date on Singapore’s history and culture.
 Of course, your digital guide will point out the city’s famous landmarks.

 Gardens by the Bay is a collection of gardens, greenhouses, and buildings located in Singapore’s marina.